-The Birth Control pills which are also known as "The Pill" considered as the safest method to prevent unwanted pregnancy.
-When taken correctly and timely they are highly effective contraceptive.
-Mostly around 62% of women of reproductive age were using contraceptive according to NHSR (National Health Statistics Reports).
+The Birth Control pills, which are also known as "The Pill", are considered the safest method to prevent unwanted pregnancy.
+When taken correctly and timely, they are a highly effective contraceptive.
+Mostly, around 62% of women of reproductive age were using contraceptives according to NHSR (National Health Statistics Reports).

-There are basically two types of Contraceptive pills which basically are synthetic forms of hormones produced naturally in the body.
+There are basically two types of contraceptive pills which are synthetic forms of hormones produced naturally in the body.
 They either contain progestin alone or estrogen and progestin together.
-These hormones regulate women’s menstrual cycle, so their fluctuating levels affect the fertility.
+These hormones regulate women’s menstrual cycle, so their fluctuating levels affect fertility.

-But apart from preventing pregnancy, there are many pros of using control poll, which includes menstrual cramping, regularity of menstrual cycle, acne-skin free, and lower risk of ovarian cysts as well as ovarian and endometrial cancer.
+But apart from preventing pregnancy, there are many pros of using birth control pills, which include menstrual cramping, regularity of menstrual cycle, acne-free skin, and lower risk of ovarian cysts as well as ovarian and endometrial cancer.

-Birth Control have many side effects which your doctor may not tell you.
+Birth control has many side effects which your doctor may not tell you.
 Before starting intake of the pill, carefully read this information.

 1. Headaches and Migraine

-According to a 2005 study published in the American Journal of Obstetrics and Gynaecology found that most women suffer from a headache within a month starting the estrogen-progestin oral contraceptive pills.
-However due to continuous use, there is improve in a headache.
+According to a 2005 study published in the American Journal of Obstetrics and Gynaecology, most women suffer from a headache within a month of starting the estrogen-progestin oral contraceptive pills.
+However, with continuous use, there is improvement in headaches.

-If you are suffering from a headache, consider taking another pill which contains fewer doses of hormone.
+If you are suffering from a headache, consider taking another pill which contains fewer doses of hormones.

 2. Nausea

-For the starters nausea experience is natural.
-This mild side effects often resolves with a few days.
+For the starters, nausea experience is natural.
+This mild side effect often resolves within a few days.

-Taking the pill timely, before the bedtime and with food may help.
-Also, if you take antacids about 30 minutes before taking pills may help keep the stomach calm.
+Taking the pill timely, before bedtime and with food may help.
+Also, taking antacids about 30 minutes before pills may help keep the stomach calm.
 An important thing is the timely intake of pills.

-If the problem persists you may go to see the doctor.
+If the problem persists, you may need to see the doctor.

 3. Breast Tenderness

-The Birth control pills may also cause breast tenderness or enlargement.
-This is a mild side effect that tends to improve within a weeks after the starting of the pill.
-This again can happen due to hormonal changes due to pill.
+The birth control pills may also cause breast tenderness or enlargement.
+This is a mild side effect that tends to improve within weeks after starting the pill.
+This again can happen due to hormonal changes caused by the pill.

-For the women who use only progestin-only pills the problem arises more as compared to the women who take combined oral contraceptive pills that contain both progestin and estrogen.
+For women who use only progestin-only pills, the problem arises more compared to those who take combined oral contraceptive pills that contain both progestin and estrogen.

 According to a 2006 report published in the Journal of Family Practice, these four factors contribute to breakthrough bleeding: